-The City's existing network of Class I and Class II bicycle facilities is disconnected: few routes intersect with others, forcing cyclists to share space with motor vehicles.
+The City's existing network of Class I and Class II bicycle facilities is disconnected; few routes intersect with others, forcing cyclists to share space with motor vehicles.
 There are Class II bike lanes on Overland Avenue between Culver Boulevard and the Ballona Creek and path.
 Bike lanes along Washington Boulevard are inconsistent, changing between Class II and Class III multiple times.
+The Ballona Creek Bike Path is a popular regional bike route, but there are few access points in Culver City, and most access points are busy arterial streets with no bike infrastructure (Sepulveda and Overland).
+Other access points, such as Duquesne, were recently restriped with green pavement and Class II bike lanes, providing a connection to Downtown.